lizmat/raku-all-modules/github/retupmoca/P6-Net-DNS/README.md

     The `$socket` parameter lets you inject your own socket class to use for the query (so you can do a proxy negotiation or somesuch first).

+ -  `lookup-ips(Str $name, :$inet, :$inet6)`

+    Looks up the specified $name, looking for A and AAAA records (only searches for A when :inet is specified, and only searches for AAAA when :inet6 is specified).
+Will chase down CNAME records to get you the actual IP addresses.
+Will return a list of A and AAAA responses.

+ -  `lookup-mx(Str $name, :$inet, :$inet6)`

+    Does a lookup for MX records, and then internally calls `lookup-ips` to find the actual addresses for the mailservers.
+Returns a list of A and AAAA records, in MX priority order.

  -  `lookup(Str $type, Str $name)`